Cricut Repair Info

 One is a Personal model that will often fail to boot, and show only dark squares on the LCD screen.
 It was described this way to me before I got it, worked fine upon receipt, but then stopped working again soon after.

 Another is an Expression that, when powered on, the power light comes on, but nothing else, and the 5V regulator starts to get very hot.
-Although replacing the regulator may be the solution, I want to be sure the problem wasn't caused by something else.
+Although replacing the regulator may be the solution, I want to be sure the problem wasn't caused by something else. (see the 3/27/14 update where I toasted this one trying to fix it).

 (two other Personals have not been checked out yet).